Growing Microgreens in your Garden: Tips and Steps

 The micro-soils need a mixed soil, which is so rich in nutrients and has a good capacity of water retention.
 To make it easier to choose, it is good to say that a good soil must have more than 85% water-retaining characteristics, valid both for water retention and a high level of root system aeration.

 The cycle of cultivation of the micro-agents varies according to the chosen species, but generally it can last from 5 to 21 days, after the germination which varies from 2 to 5 days.
 When the first real leaves sprout, it is possible to proceed with the harvest.
 You can harvest your vegetables manually, cutting the seedlings a few millimetres from the surface.
-You can then either store your micro-orages for a week or 2 weeks, or cut them to be eaten immediately, in principle following the advice according to the species below:
+You can then either store your micro-orages for a week or 2 weeks.
+Or cut them for eating immediately, in principle following the advice according to the species below:

-- Micro-aglio: Harvested at a height of about 4cm, it tastes similar to garlic, but more delicate.
+Harvested at a height of about 4 cm, it tastes similar to garlic, but more delicate.
 It is easier to digest, thanks to the presence of live chlorophyll, which acts as a natural breath freshener.

-- Micro-basil: Harvested at a height of about 6cm, it is very fragrant and has a slightly spicy taste.
+Harvested at a height of about 6 cm, it is very fragrant and has a slightly spicy taste.
 More digestive than the adult species, it is a precious source of vitamins.

-- Micro-beet: Harvested at a height of 5-6cm, it has a neutral taste, reminiscent of field beets, but with a higher vitamin content.
-For this reason, and for its reconstitutive properties, it is indicated for those who suffer from anaemia.
+Harvested at a height of 5-6 cm, it has a neutral taste, reminiscent of field beets, but with a higher vitamin content.
+For this reason, and for its constitutive properties, it is for those who suffer from anaemia.

-- Micro-cabbage: harvested at a height of about 5cm, there are several varieties in micro format: red cabbage, pink cabbage or broccoli, each one with a different taste.
+harvested at a height of about 5 cm, there are several varieties in micro format: red cabbage, pink cabbage or broccoli, each one with a different taste.
 All of them are very rich in nutrients, especially in sulphurous substances, which have a strong chemo-protective action on the cells.

-- Micro sunflower: Ready to harvest at a height of about 2-3cm, they have a sweetish taste, similar to sunflower seeds and are usually eaten in salads or pasta.
+Ready to harvest at a height of about 2-3 cm, they have a sweetish taste.
+Similar to sunflower seeds and usually eat with salads or pasta.
 They are a precious source of phosphorus, calcium, potassium, magnesium and contain a lot of protein (30%) and a lot of vitamin D, difficult to find in vegetables.

-- Micro-peas: To be harvested at a height of 3cm, they taste similar to peas, sweet and creamy, but richer in protein, carbohydrates, calcium, iron, phosphorus and potassium and vitamins A and C.
+To be harvested at a height of 3cm, they taste similar to peas, sweet and creamy.
+But richer in protein, carbohydrates, calcium, iron, phosphorus and potassium and vitamins A and C.

-- Micro radish: Harvested at a height of 5-6cm, it tastes more intense and spicy than adult radish.
+Harvested at a height of 5-6 cm, it tastes more intense and spicy than adult radish.
 Its properties are countless: it has an antiseptic action and stimulates digestion, improving the immune system.

 How to Grow Micro Vegetables